Component Options

 compatibility.

 Users running engineering software or video editing may want 64g, or 128g.
-Other applications may also
+Other applications

-require more memory.
+may also require more memory.
 Consult the system requirements of your software.

-In most cases you will receive 2 sticks of memory unless you choose to go with a larger amount, in which
+In most cases you will receive 2 sticks of memory unless you choose to go with a larger amount,

 You will need memory thats compatible with your motherboard.
 This can be either DDR4 or DDR5.
-Older boards

-use DDR4 and the newer boards use DDR5.
+Older boards use DDR4 and the newer boards use DDR5.

 More: